 - Develop and lead fluvial geomorphologic research under Professor Latrubesse supervision focused on river morphodynamics, sediment transport.

-- Use hydrological equipment such as acoustic Doppler current profiler (ADCP), side-scan Sonar, echo bathymetry, LISS, and Sub-bottom profiler in field works.
+- Use hydrological equipment such as acoustic Doppler current profiler (ADCP), side-scan Sonar, echo bathymetry, LISST, and Sub-bottom profiler in field works.

 - Conduct sediment sampling in rivers (surface, depth-integrated and bed), survey geomorphology and outcrops.